elisaapra/elisaapra.github.io/_posts/2014-01-02-roughdraft.md

 published: true
 ---

-Lettering piece for a celebration of 2015 Scholastic Journalism Week.
+Lettering piece created as part of a celebration of 2015 Scholastic Journalism Week.